Ingrown Toenail and Runners

 - Lack of nail care is very common in our society.
 We hardly pay attention to the health and cleanliness of our nails.
 In addition to the incorrect trimming patterns, poor nail care can also lead to ingrown toenail problems.
 Moreover, breaking your toenail in a wrong pattern can also cause a change in its shape.

 - Trauma caused to your toe or the nail plate is another major reason you may experience this condition.
 This could happen if the toenail is stubbed or if anything heavy is dropped on your toe.
-What seems like a black toenail in the beginning may end up with an ingrown toenail symptom.
-For runners, specifically, this is a major cause as touching their toe or toenail to the end of the shoe may also cause the nail to curl and dig into the soft flesh.
+What seems like a black toenail, in the beginning, may end up with an ingrown toenail symptom.
+For runners, specifically, this is a major cause of touching their toe or toenail to the end of the shoe may also cause the nail to curl and dig into the soft flesh.
 This is very common during vigorous activities, sports, and especially running.
 In the long run, this could damage the flesh and injure it.
 This may also cause the nail to grow irregularly and continuously pressed into the flesh.

 - A bacterial infection could also lead to this condition.
-When a nail is constantly affected by bacteria, it could change its patterns of growing as well as the quality of the nail.
+When a nail is constantly affected by bacteria, it could change its patterns of growth as well as the quality of the nail.
 As a result, it could start growing sideways and interrupt with the flesh in the surroundings.

 - Predisposition, genetic susceptibility, and other nail deformities may also increase your chances of developing this toenail condition.
-Predisposition could be anything from nail beds that are naturally abnormally shaped to nails growing in a weird direction for no reason.
+Predisposition could be anything from nail beds that are naturally abnormally shaped toe nails growing in a weird direction for no reason.
 Any of these reasons could lead to ingrown toenail without any external pressure from a shoe.

 - To your surprise, obesity and diabetes are two common reasons that can cause you toenail These medical conditions are known for messing up the natural mechanism and hormonal control of the body.
 When the body undergoes such changes, it could also have an impact on your nail health.